 There are two types of stockholders:

 Equity stockholders are the actual owners and members of the company with voting rights and control over the company’s operations.
 Equity shareholders get dividend payments after paying them to the preferred stockholder.
 The equity stockholder is the leading investor of the company, and this is a natural source of funds.
 These stocks are also known as ordinary sharesOrdinary SharesOrdinary Shares are the shares that are issued by the company for the purpose of raising the funds from the public and the private sources for its working.
 Such shares carry voting rights and are shown under owner’s equity in the liability side of the balance sheet of the company..

 #2 – Preference Share

-These shareholders have a preference over equity stockholder.
-Preference shareholders generally receive fixed dividend and their dividend get paid before equity stockholders.
-In case of bankruptcy, preferred stockholders are entitled to be paid from company assets before equity stockholders.
-Preference stockholders did not have any voting right.
+These shareholders have a preference over equity stockholders.
+Preference shareholders or preferred stockholders generally receive a fixed dividend and are compensated or paid before equity stockholders.
+In bankruptcy, preferred stockholders are entitled to be paid off from company assets before equity stockholders.
+Preference stockholders do not have any voting rights.

-There are two methods for calculation of stockholders equity.
+There are two methods for the calculation of stockholders’ equity.

 - Stockholders Equity = Total Assets – Total Liabilities